ingchips/INGdemo/README.md

 Note: `secrets.json` under the shared project is used to contain secrets, Web API keys, etc.
 Currently this app uses Tecent/Google API for speech recognization.
-To build this app, create one like this (keys are optional for building):
+To build this app, install Mobile.BuildTools and create one like this (keys are optional for building):

 ```javascript
 {